jacobxperez/rams/README.md

 ## Features

-Rams takes a different approach to CSS frameworks by completely dropping the use of class, and instead, we use data-attributes to style our components.
+Rams takes a different approach to CSS frameworks by completely dropping the use of class, and instead use data-attributes to style all components.

-### Grid
+### Grid System

 A two column grid with responsive columns: